-- “If you publish content online relevant to IBM in your personal capacity it is best to use a disclaimer.”.
+- “If you publish content online relevant to IBM in your capacity, it is best to use a disclaimer.”.

-Check out the full policies at IBM Social Computing Guidelines page and see what you can use for your own social media policy, too.
+Check out the full policies on IBM Social Computing Guidelines page and see what you can use for your own social media policy, too.